Beginning Essentials Part 3: Your First Paintings-Putting it all together

 - An easy way to put your signature on your paintings

-Then, we’ll move on to the three-course bundle.
+Then, we’ll move on to the five-course bundle.
 You’ll be guided through each lesson, step-by-step, painting three different pictures as you apply the skills and techniques you've learned in my course.

 - Winter landscape